 Bacterial community analysis

 All experiments were conducted at least in triplicate and the results were presented with average and standard deviations.
-Statistical differences were analyzed with the one-way ANOVA test, which was based on a confidence level equal to or higher than 95%.
+Statistical differences were analyzed with the one-way analysis of variance (ANOVA) test, which was based on a confidence level equal to or higher than 95%.
 The Pearson correlation test was conducted to evaluate correlation coefficients (r) among EPS amounts, zeta potential, hydrophobicity and attaching ratios.